 In unpaired or TDD spectrum, a base receiver may be on a channel spectrally close or even adjacent to a base receiver at another site.
 The path loss between two antenna towers may be no more than free-space loss and the antenna may have moderate to substantial gain, depending on the frequency.
-Thus, even base sites with substantial geographic separation may interfere with each other.
+Thus, even base sites with substantial geographic separation may interfere with each other unless precautions are taken in system design13.